Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 \mbox

 Let us now gather some remarks on less studied environments where the TDA framework may be applied provided more studies are devoted to it in the precise conditions of these facilities.
-We have in mind firstly the intense medium energy meson beam facility J-PARC that is under construction in Japan and secondly the high luminosity high energy electron-ion colliders proposed in the USA \cite{Boer:2011fh}, in Europe \cite{AbelleiraFernandez:2012cc} or in China \cite{Anderle:2021wcy}.
+We have in mind firstly the intense medium energy meson beam facility J-PARC that is under construction in Japan and secondly the high luminosity high energy electron--ion colliders proposed in the USA~\cite{Boer:2011fh}, in Europe~\cite{AbelleiraFernandez:2012cc} or in China~\cite{Anderle:2021wcy}. \begin{itemize} \item The invariant center-of-mass energy $W^2$ with the pion beam at JPARC ranges from $10$ to $40~{\rm GeV}^{2}$. \item The planned invariant center-of-mass energy range at EIC is extremely broad.
+However, the expected rates at $W^2 > 100~{\rm GeV}^{2}$ are reported to be very small. \end{itemize}